LohanGuedes/WebServer/README.md

 // Unchanged for now
 class CgiSocket : public ISocket { ... } // will be a unix_socket
 ```
+## The epoll() API and how we translate her into our use case
+#### Using *epoll()* with Level Trigger.
+By default, the epoll mechanism provides level-triggered notification.
+By this, we mean that epoll tells us whether an I/O operation can be performed on a file descriptor without blocking.
+This is the same type of notification as is provided by poll() and select()
+#### Using *epoll()* with Edge trigger
+Whenever we use the *epoll()* setup as Edge trigger "...(when) multiple I/O events occur, epoll coalesces them into a single notification returned via epoll_wait(); with signal-driven I/O, multiple signals may be generated".
+This means that we'll have to handle the POLLs in every notified fd for every *epoll_wait()* call.

 ## References
 - The linux Programming interface, chapters: